prebid/prebid.github.io/features/pbAdSlot.md

 stored under `adunit.ortb2Imp.ext.data.pbadslot`.
 It can be utilized by any code ready to look for it.

-It's intended to be specified via Prebid.js in one of two ways:
+It's intended to be specified via Prebid.js in one of three ways:

 1. Either directly on the AdUnit itself
-2. Or defined during the run of a function before the auction
+2. Defined during the run of a function before the auction
+3. Automatically set by the [Prebid GPT Pre-Auction Module](/dev-docs/modules/gpt-pre-auction.md)

 The function could determine the pbadslot in any way that produces a stable value useful for targeting and reporting.
 Some scenarios that could be supported: